alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 terminal                [Status: 200, Size: 5215, Words: 1247, Lines: 124, Duration: 204ms]
 ```

-The only interesting endpoint is `terminal`, which seems to be a terminal access to the server.
+At first glance, the only interesting endpoint is `terminal`, which seems to be a terminal access to the server.

 <img src="../figs/monitored2.png" alt="terminal endpoint">

 However, this is not useful unless we have credentials to login.

-We also see that there is an API endpoint, which might contain information disclosure or other ways in.
-However, after enumerating it, all I got was 403 status codes.
 Ok, let's step back a little.
 We have found some interesting vectors, but we might need to
-find the credentials ourselves within the recon.
-According to Nagios XI documentation, it seems to be a network monitoring system.
+find the credentials.
+According to Nagios XI documentation, the service seems to be a network monitoring system.
 With a bit of research, we find [this](https://www.nagios.com/solutions/snmp-monitoring/) page stating that Nagios XI provides complete monitoring of SNMP (Simple Network Message Protocol).
 SNMP runs on UDP port 161/162, and that was not shown on our first
 Nmap scan.
 This is because we have not specified it to perform a UDP scan.
 Let's re-run Nmap with that in mind now: